Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: Theoretical Results and Supplementary Analyses

-The proof of Theorem~\ref{thm:hyper_expressiveness} uses a simplified linear adapter $g_{\text{adapter}}(x; \omega)=W^{(\omega)}x$ to isolate the core mechanism: context-dependent weights multiplying features to produce bilinear interactions in $(x,z)$.
+\paragraph{Separation result for the bottleneck adapter architecture.} The proof of Theorem~\ref{thm:hyper_expressiveness} uses a simplified linear adapter $g_{\text{adapter}}(x; \omega)=W^{(\omega)}x$ to isolate the core mechanism: context-dependent weights multiplying features to produce bilinear interactions in $(x,z)$.
 DMA*-SH uses the bottleneck adapter in~\eqref{eq:adapter_arch}, which instantiates the same weight-modulation principle and adds capacity through the intermediate nonlinearity.
-While a fixed narrow bottleneck does not imply that \emph{all} linear adapters are contained as a strict subclass, the bottleneck adapter can still realize the bilinear witness construction used in the separation proof by restricting to a low-dimensional feature subspace.
-In this sense, the separation result remains qualitatively informative for the full architecture, as the bottleneck adapter preserves the core multiplicative mechanism required for the construction.
-Table~\ref{tab:consolidatedAER} shows that DMA*-SH outperforms the standard concatenation baseline Concat by 11.9\% on eval-out, consistent with the architectural advantage identified by the theorem. \end{remark}
+Define the bottleneck-adapter hypothesis class:

+with $g_{\mathrm{adapter}}$ as in~\eqref{eq:adapter_arch}.
+The linear adapter with full $W(\omega)\in\R^{d\times d}$ can represent adapter maps of rank up to $d$.
+The bottleneck adapter~\eqref{eq:adapter_arch}, even ignoring the ReLU nonlinearity, computes $W_{\mathrm{up}} W_{\mathrm{down}} x$ which has rank at most $k<d$.
+Therefore, an arbitrary full-rank linear adapter $W(\omega)x$ with $\mathrm{rank}(W)>k$ cannot be represented by the bottleneck adapter.
+This means $\Hhyperlin\not\subseteq\Hhyperbn$ in general.
+Despite this, the specific witness function $f^*(s,z)=sz$ from Theorem~\ref{thm:hyper_expressiveness} is realizable by the bottleneck adapter, because the construction requires only rank~2.

+\begin{theorem}[Separation for the bottleneck adapter] Let $\mathcal{H}_{\mathrm{hyper}}^{\mathrm{bn}}$ be the bottleneck-adapter hypothesis class with bottleneck dimension $k\geq 2$, trunk dimension $d$, and trunk/hypernetwork realized by finite ReLU networks (with linear output for the hypernetwork).
+Let $\mathcal{H}_{\mathrm{concat}}$ be as in Theorem~A.1.
+Then